 The ” Munera ” fights corresponded perfectly to Roman society’s traditional concept of masculinity.
 The growing interest in the “Munera” led to a large organization governed by the “Leges Gladiatoriae”.

 Rome Colosseum and Ludus Magnus | The magistrates in charge of setting up the games, were first builders and praetors, then “Curatores appointed by the emperor himself.
 The “Lanista” took care of the training and maintenance of the gladiators by housing them in the Ludus (the largest was the Ludus Magnus, behind the Colosseum), a school barracks in which they were subjected to strict discipline.
 From the 2nd century BC, clashes between wild beasts, the Venationes, also became frequent; the populace was particularly fond of this exotic and bloody spectacle.
 The emperor Constantine decreed the abolition of the Munera, although, in Rome, they continued until the mid-fifth century AD when Honorius definitively abolished them.

 Rome Colosseum information and Official guided tours and skip-the-line tickets | Private or Group tours of the Colosseum – Rome.

 Guided Tours Rome – Booking Skip the Lines Tickets and guided tours of the Colosseum.

-Priority access to the Colosseum, Roman Forum, Palatine Hill to visit Ancient Rome.
-Private official guided tours, for small and large groups including special skip-the-line admission.
+Priority access to the Colosseum, Roman Forum, and Palatine Hill to visit Ancient Rome.
+Private official guided tours for small and large groups, including special skip-the-line admission.
 Official tour and ticket booking page online.